gdalcubes/docs/README.md

-# Documentation for gdalcubes.github.io
+# Website and Documentation for gdalcubes

-This respository contains the general documentation of gdalcubes, published at https://gdalcubes.github.io, based on [Sphinx](https://www.sphinx-doc.org).
+This respository contains the general documentation of gdalcubes, published at https://gdalcubes.github.io/docs, based on [Sphinx](https://www.sphinx-doc.org).